Myoclonus epilepsy with ragged-red fibers

 • An association with other seizure types is common, especially the spasms of hypsarhythmia or tonic-clonic epilepsy.

 • Ictal EEG always shows bilateral, symmetrical, and synchronous discharges.
 Rapid desynchronization with or without subsequent rapid synchronization, pure hypersynchronization at 10 Hz (the epileptic recruiting rhythm), termination by added slow wave activity appearing as spike-waves, or other patterns may be seen.
-In 1 patient similar seizures may be associated with different EEG elements, or similar tracings with different intensities of seizures.
+In one patient similar seizures may be associated with different EEG elements, or similar tracings with different intensities of seizures.

 • On EMG there is a tendency for brief seizures to start acutely and long seizures to start progressively.